"You can’t keep doing this, Stiles.”

 It doesn’t matter much anyway because Stiles has barely got his lips parted before Derek, eyes flashing, growls: “Peter was dead.
 We thought Gerard was dead.
 So when the hell is it over, Stiles?
 When do we get to stop looking over our shoulders?”

-It’s obvious from the way the words tear out of him that he’s not planning on saying any of it.
+It’s obvious from the way the words tear out that Derek's not planning on saying any of it.
 He freezes in the aftermath, then turns away, snarling wordlessly under his breath.

 “Hey, look.
 We don’t, ok?
 Things have sucked, and that doesn’t show any sign of stopping any time soon.
 Just dropping our guard would be stupid.
 But we’re gonna get whiplash if we keep spinning in circles like this, looking for the next attack.
 We just… maybe we’ve just got to keep facing forward.
 Find someone we trust to look us in the eye and tell us if something’s creeping up behind.”